Wonsski/acc_generators/proton_accounts_gen/README.md

 # proton_generator.py

-Script uses Selenium to auto-generate free Proton VPN accounts (verification needed).
+Script uses Selenium to auto-generate free Proton (VPN, Mail etc.) accounts (verification needed).

-Verification:
+Verification (change IP to have only captcha):

     - First it asks for Captcha
     - Then they ask you for e-mail verification (10min mail works)